iWebster28/amd-innovation-showcase-2022/readme.md

     - [x] i.e. Chrome, Microsoft Teams, Films & TV
     - [x] Hook into window with package like pywinauto
     - [x] The window location from pywinauto should allow use to know which monitor it is on (for python-mss)

+- [ ] Combine above functionality into OOP model before getting into image comparison

+- [ ] Prompt user to either:
+  - [ ]  paste/copy images into OneNote/notetaking application (by selecting app name)
+  - [ ]  save to PNG
+  - [ ]  save to PDF

 - [x] Compare video frames
     - [ ] Other options